hexa-org/policy/specs/IDQL-core-specification.md

 ```

 A condition consists of a `role` or a `rule` and an optional `action`:
-* `role` - Defines a role which the subject MUST possess for the `action` to be triggered.
-A role implies a set of
-  permissions that provide the ability to execute the actions specified.
-Multiple role values MAY be specified using
-  a comma separator.
-If mulitple roles are specified, ALL must be present.
-* `members` - An array of strings representing accounts or members that may be matched.
-A member is dependent on the
-  target platform definition but often is a JWT Subject or a username or account name.

 * `rule` - A matching filter that uses a SCIM filter value as specified in Section
   [3.4.2.2 of RFC7644](https://datatracker.ietf.org/doc/html/rfc7644#section-3.4.2.2).
 In addition to using SCIM
   attribute names for User objects, each provider and object may define additional contextual (client ip, path, etc.)